-The length of call-offs under framework agreements are not specifically limited by ETL.
-The length of call-offs, as with other contracts, should be appropriate to the purchases in question and should reflect value for money considerations.
-Call-off contracts based on framework agreements may be longer than four years, and may extend beyond the expiry date of the framework.
+The length of call-offs under agreements are not specifically limited, however it should be appropriate to the purchases in question and should reflect value for money considerations.

-So, while it is possible for call-off contracts to outlive the over-arching framework agreements they are let under, you should consider how long the framework has been running when deciding on the duration of the contract you are about to let.
+This means that it is possible for call-off contracts to outlive the over-arching agreement, although you should consider how long the agreement has been running when deciding on the duration of the contract you are about to enter.

-Examples of contracts that may be allowed for more than four years are:
+Examples of contracts that may be allowed for more than four years:

 - A banking contract where a public body may face costs associated to change-over and significant time would be needed for implementation, disruption of service etc.

-- On economic grounds certain capital purchases may have timescales associated with repayment.
-This may be true for a Refuse Collection Vehicle (RCV) where the capital costs would typically be recovered over seven years.
-In these cases, a public body would justify the length of a seven-year call-off on the grounds of the time taken for the contractor to pay back the original capital cost of the vehicle.
+- A Refuse Collection Vehicle (RCV) would typically recover costs over years, in this case a public body would justify the length of a seven-year call-off on the grounds of the time taken for the contractor to pay back the original capital cost of the vehicle.

-It is very important that you record evidence for your reasoning to let a contract of more than four years and the corporate governance approvals around the decision, should another supplier in the market challenge your decision.
+It is very important that you record evidence for a contract of more than four years and the corporate governance approvals around the decision, should another supplier in the market challenge your decision.

 How long does it take to run a further competition?

-There are no set time periods that you need to comply with.
-Generally speaking, you should allow suppliers a reasonable amount of time to prepare and submit their bids.

-This time should be longer where requirements are more complex, further clarification might be needed, or during particularly busy periods for suppliers.
+There are no set time periods that you need to comply with, but you should allow suppliers a reasonable amount of time to prepare and submit their bids.
+You might extend the time further if requirements are more complex, further clarification is needed, or suppliers are experiencing a particularly busy period.

-You should also allow some time before Invitations to Tender are issued to discuss requirements with suppliers, as well as time after award for implementation.
+You should allow time before invitations to tender are issued to discuss requirements with suppliers, as well as time after award for implementation.

-When running a further competition on a framework, only suppliers awarded within the specific Lot(s) can be invited to submit a tender.
-It is worth checking whether your incumbent supplier is awarded within the relevant Lot before you start the process, this is because suppliers not already listed can’t be added or awarded work via the framework.
+When running a further competition, only suppliers awarded within the specific Lot(s) can be invited to submit a tender.
+It is worth checking whether your current supplier is listed before you start the process, as they can’t be added or awarded work via the agreement if not.

-When ETL establishes or renews framework agreements, the Terms and Conditions are checked for suitability to make sure they are fit for purpose.
-In order for organisations to use a framework, you will need to use the ETL call-off terms.
+When we establish or renew agreements, the terms and conditions are checked to make sure they are fit for purpose.
+To use an agreement, you will need to use the Smart Solutions’ call-off terms.

 If you are considering an addition or amendment to these call-off terms you are responsible for these changes, so we recommend seeking advice from your legal advisors before you do this.

-Do I have to invite all framework suppliers to a further competition?
+Do I have to invite all suppliers to a further competition?